mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 thus an immediate re-check is likely to provide useful information.

-For single-threaded clients, in the case of a "not master" error, the client MUST check the server immediately (see `checking a single server`_).
-For a "node is recovering" error, single-threaded clients MUST NOT check the server, as an immediate server check is unlikely to find a usable server.
+For single-threaded clients, in the case of a "not master" error, the client MUST mark the topology as "stale" so the next server selection scans all servers.
+For a "node is recovering" error, single-threaded clients MUST NOT mark the topology as "stale".
+If a node is recovering for some time, an immediate scan may not gain useful information.

 The client SHOULD clear its connection pool for the server.